finos/perspective/docs/md/python.md

 `PerspectiveManager` has the ability to "host" `perspective.Table` and `perspective.View` instances.
-Hosted tables/views can have their methods called from other sources than the Python server, i.e. by a `perspective-viewer` running in a Javascript client over the network, interfacing with `perspective-python` through the websocket API.
+Hosted tables/views can have their methods called from other sources than the Python server, i.e. by a `perspective-viewer` running in a JavaScript client over the network, interfacing with `perspective-python` through the websocket API.

 The server has full control of all hosted `Table` and `View`